 My research has a strong practical focus, exemplified in projects with ScotRail and in recent years, work on Ancestral Tourism in Scotland.
 Research with colleagues in Marketing in this area revealed an exciting new business opportunity and he is currently working on a potential spin-out company which was the first from SBS to receive endorsement funding from the University.

-In my spare time I am an Elder within the Church of Scotland, enjoy singing and spending time with my family.
+In my spare time I am an Elder within the Church of Scotland, enjoy singing, running, walking the dog and spending time with my family.